 SMEs which must apply to the RDEC scheme

 Three types of SMEs need to apply through the RDEC scheme.
 Firstly, SMEs who have carried out subcontracted R&D activity need to apply through the RDEC scheme.
-This is because subcontractors can also form the partial cost profile of the contracting company’s R&D credit application.
+This is because the cost of subcontractors will also contribute to the contracting company’s R&D expenditure.
 HMRC apply this limitation in order to prevent multiple claims for the same activity.

 Secondly, SMEs who have received notified state aid (most typically in the form of an Innovate UK grant) will need to apply either fully or partly through the RDEC scheme.
 The proportion of their qualifying expenditure which needs to be claimed through the RDEC scheme will depend on the number of projects, the financial backing of those projects and the nature of the grants recieved.